truzo/tomango-2018/site/content/blog/three-reasons-invest-long-form-content.md

 title: "Three reasons to invest in long form content"
 author: "elliot"
 date: 2014-12-11 17:33:20
-excerpt: Long form content is certainly a worthwhile investment of your time and effort, so let’s examine more closely why you might want to create some. blog/categories:
+description: Long form content is certainly a worthwhile investment of your time and effort, so let’s examine more closely why you might want to create some. blog/categories:
  - tips-and-advice
 ---